Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

-\textbf{DGLF Block.} Inspired by the Parallel Swin-CNN Fusion block~\cite{zhang2023video}, the DGLF module adopts a dual-branch architecture that fuses global and local features.
-As shown in Fig.~\ref{fig:overview}, the aggregated features $f^i_a$ are fed into a multi-Swin Transformer-based global branch to better represent spatio-temporal information by capturing long-range dependencies, and into a local branch consisting of multi-scale dilated convolutions to recover high-frequency details and adapt to block-based compression.
+\textbf{DGLF Block.} Inspired by the PSCF block~\cite{zhang2023video}, the DGLF module adopts a dual-branch architecture that fuses global and local features.
+As shown in Fig. \ref{fig:overview}, the aggregated features $f^i_a$ are fed into a multi-Swin Transformer-based global branch to better perceive spatio-temporal information by capturing long-range dependencies, and into a local branch with multi-scale dilated convolutions to recover high-frequency details and adapt to block-based compression.
 Both branches use residual connections, and their outputs are fused by element-wise addition.
 The dual-branch fusion process can be formulated as: